 - The feeling that a wrong decision was made to do a dissertation;

 - Inability to access data that had originally been promised;

 - Complacency and easy option expectations are wrong: Dissertations do not necessarily achieve better grades than examinations.

 6. The key issue in a dissertation if to decide the question you wish to try to answer.
 This should be narrowly focused and manageable.
 The dissertation should display a thorough grasp of the theoretical principles involved and should be properly referenced and located in the literature.

 7. Length should be about 8,000 to 10,000 words and in no case should exceed 12,000 words.
 Dissertations should be typed and ring-bound.
 A major factor in dissertations being over-long is extensive literature review.
 Students should only include in their review literature which is directly relevant to the thesis they are examining in the dissertation.

 8. The crucial dates in seeking permission to undertake a dissertation are the

-- Submit a one page preliminary proposal to the Department of Economics by the end of Week 12 of Hilary term in your JS year
+- Submit a one page preliminary proposal to the Department of Economics by the end of Week 12 of Semester 2 in your JS year

-- Plan a modicum of vacation work on your topic to facilitate submission of your formal dissertation proposal (2-3 pages) by the end of Week 3 of Michaelmas term.
+- Plan a modicum of vacation work on your topic to facilitate submission of your formal dissertation proposal (2-3 pages) by the end of Week 3 of Semester 1.
 A decision will be given in the following week giving/not giving formal approval for the student to proceed.

-- Present a short progress report in Week 8 of Michaelmas Term.
+- Present a short progress report in Week 8 of Semester 1.
 It is strongly advised that you continue to attend your fourth module until such time as this progress report is approved by supervisor/coordinator.

 Module Pre Requisite